-The more interconnected the world becomes, the more it needs translators: people with quick, inquisitive minds and intercultural expertise that enables them to work in diverse situations.
+The more interconnected the world becomes, the more it needs translators: people with quick, inquisitive minds and intercultural expertise that enables them to work in diverse professional situations.

 Minimum cut-off averages should be used as indicators.
 The cut-off data may change depending on the applicant pool.
 Applicants who meet the stated minimum requirements are not guaranteed admission to these programs.

-We consider complete applications year round and we give priority to applicants who apply by official deadlines.
-Late applications will be considered if places are still availablefor the fall term only.
+We consider complete applications year round and give priority to applicants who apply by official deadlines.